YasirGaji/Dustbox/README.md

 **Version 1.0.0**

-This was built to understand the concepts of [React]() for form validation.
+This was built to understand the concepts of [React]() for -form validation.
+  -state management.
+  -component composition.
+  -component rendering.
+  -component interaction.
+  -component styling.
+  -Logic for dynamically rendering users list.

 ---
 # Stack